-6.1 Summary of findings
+6.1 Summary of Findings

-I study the role of race in determining business performance by focusing on suppliers in the sharing economy and exploring the underlying heterogeneity and mechanisms beyond the baseline investigations.
-Using data covering all Airbnb listings across the U.S. from May 2015 to April 2023, I find that racial minority Airbnb hosts charge lower prices, experience fewer bookings, and are more likely to cease their business operations.
+I study how race affects business performance by focusing on suppliers in the sharing economy and exploring the underlying heterogeneity and mechanisms beyond the baseline investigations.

+Using data covering all U.S. Airbnb listings from May 2015 to April 2023, I find that racial-minority Airbnb hosts charge lower prices, get fewer bookings, and are more likely to exit the market.
 Using granular data on public opinion at the ZIP Code level, I show that the disparity is more severe in ideologically conservative markets.
 I further show that different online feedback can unevenly moderate such impacts.
-Specifically, racial minority suppliers benefit less than White suppliers from online feedback consisting of numerical ratings.
+Specifically, racial-minority suppliers benefit less than White suppliers from online feedback consisting of numerical ratings.
 This relative disparity, on average, disappears in online feedback consisting of textual reviews.
 However, depending on the sentiment expressed in these reviews, textual feedback can attenuate or exacerbate the bias, especially for Black suppliers operating in ideologically conservative markets.

-While the existing suppliers on Airbnb are primarily White, racial bias can significantly hinder the entrepreneurial efforts of the 140,000 racial minority suppliers on the platform.
-For example, a back-of-the-envelope calculation suggests monthly revenue losses of 9.6%, 21%, and 7.1% for Asian, Black, and Hispanic suppliers, respectively.
-These revenue losses, coupled with a higher likelihood of business failure compared to White suppliers, not only affect current racial minority suppliers but might also discourage potential racial minority suppliers from entering the market.
+While the existing suppliers on Airbnb are primarily White, racial bias can significantly hinder the entrepreneurial efforts of the 140,000 racial-minority suppliers on the platform.
+For example, a back-of-the-envelope calculation suggests monthly revenue losses of 9.6%, 21%, and 7.1%, respectively, for Asian, Black, and Hispanic suppliers.
+These revenue losses, coupled with a higher likelihood of business failure compared to White suppliers, not only affect current racial-minority suppliers but also might discourage potential racialminority suppliers from entering the market.